rosenfeld88/MuseFX/README.md

 7. Enabled effects have corresponding labels highlighted in green.

 Gesture recognition is achieved with the following algorithms: skin detection, edge detection, Graham's Scan, and convex hull analysis.

+MuseFX is designed for use with the TI DM6437 DSP unit.